hanabi/hanabi.github.io/docs/level-12.md

   - Alice clues number 3 to Cathy, touching a red 3 on slot 1 as a *Play Clue*.
   - Bob blind-plays red 1.
   - Bob now knows that it was a *3 Bluff* and that no-one is promised the red 2.
 This is because even though the red 1 is the same suit as the red 3, *3 Bluffs* take precedence over *Double Finesses* as long as the clue type (number 3) does not connect to the card that was blind-played (a number 1).
+  - Cathy doesn't know the suit of clued card, besides that it is a 3 (since it has a number 3 clue on it).

 <Hard3Bluff />